Demands: What needs to happen to make change

 - Encouraging farmer organisation by means of cooperatives, farmer associations or collectives.

 Agricultural traders have a responsibility to shape their supply chains according to these principles, and they are in a position to do so.
 This would be an essential step in ensuring the fundamental human right to an adequate standard of living.
 To this end, transparency regarding their business activities and relationships, pricing schemes, as well as financial data, is a central regulatory requirement and would constitute a decisive first step.

 - Ensure transparency in the commodity trading sector in Switzerland, especially by regularly publishing relevant and comprehensive statistical data on the sector;

 - Ensure through regulation that Swiss-based commodity traders implement the UN Guiding Principles on Business and Human Rights, and in particular Human Rights Due Diligence, as outlined in the Swiss Commodity Trading Sector Guidance and the OECD-FAO Guidance for Responsible Agricultural Supply Chains;

-- Ensure that Swiss-based non-state actors such as agricultural commodity traders respect and strengthen internationally recognised human rights, giving particular attention to the newly established UN Declaration on the Rights of Peasants and Other People Working in Rural Areas (UNDROP)
+- Ensure that Swiss-based non-state actors such as agricultural commodity traders respect and strengthen internationally recognised human rights, giving particular attention to the UN Declaration on the Rights of Peasants and Other People Working in Rural Areas (UNDROP)

 - Take all necessary measures to disseminate and promote the UNDROP and recognise the importance of international cooperation in its implementation;